-Powerful earthquake shake southern, central Mexico
+Powerful earthquake shakes southern, central Mexico

 MEXICO CITY (AP) — A powerful earthquake centered near the resort of Huatulco in southern Mexico swayed buildings Tuesday in Mexico City and sent thousands into the streets.

 Seismic alarms sounded midmorning with enough warning for residents to exit buildings.
-Power was knocked out to some areas, but there were not immediately reports of damage or injuries.
+Power was knocked out to some areas, but there were no immediate reports of major damage or injuries.

 Helicopters flew over downtown Mexico City and police patrols sounded their sirens.

+Groups of people still milled around in close proximity on streets and sidewalks in some neighborhoods of the capital about one hour after the quake.
+Many were not wearing masks despite past appeals from municipal officials for them to do so as a way to curb the spread of the new coronavirus.

-The U.S. Geologic Survey said the quake hit at 10:29 a.m.
+The U.S. Geologic Survey said the magnitude 7.4 quake hit at 10:29 a.m.
 (11:29 a.m.
 Eastern) along Mexico’s southern Pacific coast at a depth of 16 miles (26 km).
-The epicenter was 7 miles (12 km) south-southwest of Santa Maria Zapotitlan.
+The epicenter was 7 miles (12 km) south-southwest of Santa Maria Zapotitlan in Oaxaca state

 It was felt in Guatemala and throughout south and central Mexico.